Relation as the Essence of Existence

 <dnr:entity id="E9" type="HigherKGroup">

-<dnr:attribute name="notation" value="Kn(R)" />
+<dnr:attribute name="notation" value="Kn(R)"/>

-<dnr:attribute name="description" value="Higher K-groups associated with a ring, for n > 0." />
+<dnr:attribute name="description" value="Higher K-groups for n > 0."/>

 </dnr:entity>